 Why We Cite

-Though citation has a strong association with writing, citation is an intellectual property issue.
-However, for the sake of this guide, we’ll mostly focus on the writing component.
-In essence, we cite sources because this lets us join and participate in a scholarly conversation with others.
+In essence, we cite sources because this lets us join and participate in an ongoing scholarly conversation with other scholars.
 When we cite, then, we let others know where our information came from, and how our ideas are connected to those of other researchers.

 When to Cite

 Citation, or attribution, is necessary whenever you want to incorporate the ideas or the works of others into your own writing.
 You can use someone else’s ideas in a number of ways, but the most common are:

 - Direct quotes are usually surrounded by double, or single, quotation marks to represent that you are using someone else’s ideas word-for-word.

 - Paraphrasing is used whenever you want to state what an author said in your own words.
 Paraphrases do not require quotation marks, and can only be identified by in-text citations or footnotes.

 - Summaries are used whenever you talk about, or summarize, the main points of someone else’s work.
 Like paraphrasing, summaries do not require quotation marks but have to be followed by an in-text citation or a footnote to be identified.